Serena Williams Has Incredibly Cheated Death Not Once but Twice

 Serena Williams becomes one of the greatest players of all time

 Serena Williams’s accomplishments on the tennis court are impressive.
-In her 25-year career, she has won 73 individual singles titles.
-In addition to winning 23 Grand Slam singles titles, she’s also won 14 women’s doubles and two mixed doubles championships.
+In her 27-year career, she won 73 individual singles titles.
+In addition to winning 23 Grand Slam singles titles, she won 14 women’s doubles and two mixed doubles championships.

-It all started with her first Grand Slam title at the U.S. Open in 1999.
-Despite appearing in four major tournament finals since 2018, Williams last won a championship at the 2017 Australian Open.
+It started with her first Grand Slam title at the U.S. Open in 1999.
+Despite appearing in many major tournament finals from 2018-22, Williams last won a championship at the 2017 Australian Open.
 During that span, she spent almost six years as the No. 1-ranked player in the world.

-As a result of her unparalleled success, Williams has banked more than $93 million in prize money.
-In 2017 alone, Serena Williams was one of the 100 highest-paid athletes earning $27 million in prize money and endorsements.
+As a result of her unparalleled success, Williams banked more than $93 million in prize money.
+In 2017 alone, Serena Williams was among the 100 highest-paid athletes earning $27 million in prize money and endorsements.

 Serena Williams almost died after a freak accident